adrianhelvik/hyperfocus/README.md

 3. Open http://localhost:8080 in your web browser

 ## Demo usage
-This is a work in progress, so expect some bugs if you go off the beaten path.

 1. Click login and enter test / secret
 2. Create two boards (eg. "Design" and "Development")
 3. Open the "Development" board